AstroNvim/docs/docs/Configuration/v2_migration.md

   }
   ```

-- We have also deprected the configuration item `plugins.nvim-lsp-installer` as we have since moved to `mason-lspconfig`. if you have `nvim-lsp-installer` configuration in your `user/init.lua` file or the file `user/plugins/nvim-lsp-installer.lua`, this should be replaced with `mason-lspconfig`.
+- We have also deprecated the configuration item `plugins.nvim-lsp-installer` as we have since moved to `mason-lspconfig`. if you have `nvim-lsp-installer` configuration in your `user/init.lua` file or the file `user/plugins/nvim-lsp-installer.lua`, this should be replaced with `mason-lspconfig`.

 - Formatting has been greatly improved with Neovim v0.8 that doesn't require users to disable formatting capabilities for any LSP clients.
 It allows for filtering of clients that have formatting enabled as well as formatting with multiple language servers without having to select a specific one to use.
 We have added a new `lsp.formatting` option to the user configuration that allow users to easily control the filter function and disable language servers more easily.
 If you are disabling formatting capabilities of any LSP clients in your `lsp.server-settings` configuration, we would recommend that you remove that and try out formatting without disabling anything.
 If you need to disable formatting for clients, check out the new [LSP Formatting Documentation](../Recipes/advanced_lsp.md#controlling-formatting).